JasonBrauer/PSOC_DCMotorControl/README.md

 ## Current_Circuit_Design
 ![current circuit](./images/CircuitDesign_20211214.png)

+## Speed_From_BackEmf
+Explain the process of calculating speed from back emf in brushed DC motor.
 ## Manual_Rotary_Encoder
 Inputs read with comparators to convert analog signals from the encoder to digital signals for use in the controller.